 Dalmatians are very agile, athletic, and versatile.
 In order to keep this dog in good shape (physical and mental), Dalmatians need tons of exercise and plenty of activities.
 Otherwise, they are prone to weight gain, anxiety, and even behavior problems.
 This breed may also have a tendency for excessive barking, especially if there is not a proper outlet for the dog's energy.

 The Dalmatian is known for its ready-and-willing attitude and seemingly endless energy.
 These dogs are quite smart, despite what some may think.
 The extreme energy level of the Dalmatian makes the breed appear goofy at times.
 This is why proper training is absolutely essential for this dog.
-The Dalmatian is typically very clever and eager to learn if you are diligent and can keep his attention.
+The Dalmatian is typically very clever and eager to learn if you are diligent and can keep its attention.

 Dalmatians can make excellent companions for the right household.
-It's most important that everyone in the home understands the Dalmatian's need for activity and training, so active households are ideal.
+It is most important that everyone in the home understands the Dalmatian's need for activity and training, so active households are ideal.
 This is an affectionate dog breed that bonds closely with its human companions and can make a lovely companion for the active individual or family.

 Common Health Problems